mautic/developer-documentation-new/docs/components/cache.rst

 In the ``dev`` environment, Mautic doesn't cache translations, views, and Assets.
 However, changes to these files require clearing the cache for them to take effect in the ``prod`` environment.
 Changes to Mautic config files, Symfony config files, etc., require clearing of the cache regardless of the environment.

-The typical rule of thumb is, if Mautic is not acting as you expect after making changes, try clearing your cache.
-If you get "class could not be found" or "cannot redeclare class" errors when using the ``cache:clear`` command, manually delete the ``app/cache/ENV`` folder then run the command and/or browse to the site to rebuild.
+The typical rule of thumb is, if Mautic isn't acting as you expect after making changes, try clearing your cache.
+If you get ``class could not be found`` or ``cannot redeclare class`` errors when using the ``cache:clear`` command, manually delete the ``var/cache/ENV`` folder then run the command and/or browse to the site to rebuild.

 Cache Bundle
 ------------